itayankri/valhalla-operator/examples/Readme.md

 ```

 ### Setting up an NFS server on the cluster
-An OSRMCluster requires a volume that can be shared between multiple pods.
+An Valhalla Instance requires a volume that can be shared between multiple pods.
 In order to achieve that we are going to use an NFS server and a volume provisioner that will take advantage of this NFS server.
 Same as the previous step, you can skip this step if you already have a PersistentVolume provisioner installed on your cluster (if you are running in a cloud environment such as GCP for example).

 First, we will install the NFS server: